mgeier/insipid-sphinx-theme-nursery/doc/customization.rst

 you can create your own theme derived from the ``insipid`` theme (you can of course also derive from any other theme, if you prefer!).

-For all the details, have a look at :doc:`theming`.
+For all the details, have a look at :doc:`usage/theming`.
 Here, we'll just give a quick summary.

 You should create a directory named after your theme,